Hard Times: Planners and photographers struggle with uncertainty in ‘big fat’ wedding industry

 “Things are on an indefinite pause,” Narain said.
 “For the next six months, we don’t know where we are going.”

 Narain too thinks that some of the slick extravagance associated with Indian weddings will lose its charm.
 But at the same time, she also believes now is the time when people like her are needed more than ever.
-“Because you can’t expect a tent guy to figure out physical distancing for you, can you?” she said.
+“When weddings become smaller you only spend on things that matter and design matters,” she said.
+“Because you can’t expect a tent guy to figure out physical distancing for you, can you?”

 No work, for now